pinto-org/protocol/docs/VANITY_ADDRESS_MINING.md

 - **Case insensitive** (default) is ~22x easier than case sensitive
 - **Shorter is better** - Each additional character is 16x harder
-- **Multi-threading** (default) - Proxy mining automatically uses all CPU cores
+- **Uses all CPU cores** - `cast create2` automatically parallelizes across all cores
-- **Parallel mining** - Run multiple instances with different prefixes for even faster results
 - **Start simple** - Test with 2-3 char prefix first
-- **Proxy vs Well** - Proxy mining is 8-10x faster than well implementation mining
+- **Proxy vs Well** - Proxy mining is 100-1000x faster than well implementation mining

 ### Common Patterns